doublesecretagency/craft-viewcount/docs/how-to-increment-the-counter.md

 ---
 description: There are three ways to increment a view counter...
 (1) On page load in Twig.
-(2) Manually via AJAX.
+(2) Manually via JavaScript.
 (3) Manually via PHP.
 ---

 # How to increment the counter